Application Requirements Admission Cycle beginning July 2020 for Acceptance in 2021

 - Observation Hours:

 - Hours are not required, but are considered.
+Total number of PT observation hours recommended is 100 hours.

 - A specific number of physical therapy-related observation hours is not required.
 However, any experience working, volunteering, or observing physical therapyist will give exposure for greater understanding regarding physical therapist practice.
 If you have observation hours, these must be reported and verified via PTCAS.